 Skills and Legacy

 - Crossrail has already exceed its target of over 400 Apprenticeships to be created on the project.
-Over 600 apprenticeships have been created on the project to date.

 - The Tunnelling and Underground Construction Academy (TUCA) is a purpose-built training facility that supports the key skills required to work in tunnel excavation, underground construction and infrastructure.